TheDolentCity/jotun/src/content/docs/setting/frontier-militia-ground-command.md

 ## Jotun Pilots

 The Jotun Pilots division is a special operations division within MILCOM whose members are trained in advanced combat techniques and Jotun combat.
 There are four Jotun Pilot divisions remaining in the year 2597 AST: the 5th division, the 64th division, the 83rd division, and the 116th division.
-Each jotun pilot must have already proven themselves in the FMF prior to receiving Jotun Pilot training.
+EachJotun Pilot must have already proven themselves in the FMF prior to receiving Jotun Pilot training.
 On a few occasions, proteges have bypassed this requirement.

 ## Ranks